featured image

 The first edition of the Kalevala, the so-called Old Kalevala (1835) is mostly based on material from the area of White Sea Karelia.
 The New Kalevala (1849), which is regarded as the national epic of Finland, is based on a much broader base of sources.
 Its sources are Karelian, Finnish and Ingrian poems.
 The most essential material in the Kalevala has been gathered from the Karelian people, but ever since the Kalevala was given a significant Finnish national status, its contents have been presented as representations of Finnish culture.
 Since its publication, the Kalevala has been used in several different ways and in various historical contexts to both express and strengthen Finnish culture and what being Finnish means and comprises.

 The Kalevala is also a part of the world literature, and it has its own and self-evident position especially as part of the European cultural heritage.
 This is based upon the fact that the ideological, historical, and aesthetic trends that influenced the work when Lönnrot was writing and putting together the Kalevala were European.
-The application process in which the Kalevala applies for the European Heritage Label emphasises the Kalevala’s role as part of the European epic tradition and how it resonates with European cultures.
+The European Heritage Label emphasises the Kalevala’s role as part of the European epic tradition and how it resonates with European cultures.

 The Main Organizers of the Project